zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

       For information on the ``discount``, ``store_credit`` and ``gift_card`` types, see our guide on :doc:`handling discounts </orders/handling-discounts>`.

-      For selling digitally delivered goods through PayPal, please request PayPal to `enable this on your account
+      For selling digitally delivered goods through PayPal, request PayPal to `enable this on your account
       <https://developer.paypal.com/docs/classic/express-checkout/digital-goods/IntroducingExpressCheckoutDG/>`_.

    .. parameter:: category